12. Sex offender records

-Disclosure of sex offender information is public record available for disclosure so long as victim identifying information is not disclosed.
+Disclosure of sex offender information is public record available for disclosure so long as the victim’s identifying information is not disclosed.
 K.S.A.
 45-221(a)(29)(c).
-The state Bureau of Investigation's disclosure over the internet of sex offender registration information, when construed in harmony with the Open Records Act, does not violate the sex offender registration statute.
+The state Bureau of Investigation's disclosure on the internet of sex offender registration information, when construed in harmony with the Open Records Act, does not violate the sex offender registration statute.
 K.S.A.
 22-4901 et seq.; 45-215 et seq.; State v.
 Wilkinson, 9 P.3d 1, 269 Kan.
 603 (2000).

 No specific provision, but under the Act, sex offender records should be treated as a public record and should be produced to a requester absent an applicable exemption.
 Photographs of convicted sex offenders are not available without special authorization from the Parole Board.
 La.
 Rev. Stat.
 Ann. § 15:546(A), 15:547(C); Op.
 Att'y Gen. 94-338.
 One opinion of the Attorney General further suggests that mugshots in general are also not available for inmates or ex-offenders without special authorization from the Department of Corrections.
 Op.
 Att'y Gen. 94-338.

 Sex offender records are not addressed under the Act.
 Minn.
 Stat. § 241.67, subd.
 9, requires facilities providing treatment to sex offenders as a condition of probation to provide the commissioner with relevant information on the treatment of those offenders, however, such data is to be reported in the aggregate.